kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 This future step adds support for controlling the access to available QoS-class resources.

-If QoS-class resources were advertised as API objects the natural access control mechanism would be through RBAC.

-If QoS-class resources were advertised in node status (similar to other resources), access control could be achieved e.g. by extending ResourceQuotaSpec which would implement restrictions based on the namespace.
+Access control could be achieved e.g. by extending ResourceQuotaSpec which would implement restrictions based on the namespace.

 ```diff